 Leaves of Absence for Master's Degree Students

 A student may take a voluntary Leave of Absence for not more than one year, or two academic terms.
 A student must have been enrolled for at least one semester prior to taking a leave.
 Occasionally, a Program Director might approve the extension of a Leave of Absence beyond one academic year, or two terms, for medical reasons, in consultation with the Dean of Students.
 Absences beyond four consecutive semesters for any reason are not allowed.
-The deadline for application for a leave of absence is usually before the start of the semester, and there is no guarantee that applications received after that date will be approved.
-A $15 fee will be charged for petitions received after that date.
+The deadline for application for a leave of absence is June 15th for fall semester or full year leaves, and November 2 for spring semester leaves.
+Leaves for personal emergencies or medical issues will be accepted at any time.
 Students interested in pursuing a leave should contact the Registrar and, after receiving the leave petition, have their Program Director sign it, in addition to the Financial Aid Office, if on aid or a have a loan.
 International students will also need to fill out and complete an HIO-specific form.

 The deadline for taking a LOA without becoming liable for payment of tuition is listed in the Academic Calendar and under the section on Tuition and Expenses.
 After that date, tuition is charged to the end of the tuition period in which a student takes a LOA.